 Mortgage Decision In Principle

 Stepping onto the property ladder and into the world of mortgages?
 It can feel complicated.
 But what if you could get a clear idea of your borrowing power before you even start looking for homes?
-That's where a Decision in Principle (DIP) comes in.
+That's where a Mortgage in Principle (MIP) or Decision in Principle (DIP) comes in.

 What is a Decision in Principle?